sait-wbdv/fall-2021/src/assignments/cpnt265/achievements.md

     - Involved a real life project?
     - Book a round-table discussion in the main room if you have information you can share that would be of value to the rest of your classmates.
     - To submit: summarize the points covered in the discussion in your submitted README along with any relevant documentation.

+---

+## Extra Achievements
+The following activities can be completed for further marks in CPNT 265.

 ### Friendly Neighbour
 Points to be awarded when submitting making the world a better place for other coders.